AdamSlay/AdamSlay/README.md

-first name Christian but go by Adam just trying to learn stuff
+I'm Adam and I'm just trying to learn cool stuff